Effective viscosity and elasticity in dense suspensions under impact: Toward a modeling of walking on suspensions: Introduction

-The motion of a running or walking person is more complicated than that of a free-falling impactor or a penetrating intruder.
-An approach to directly investigate the walking motion on the suspensions was described in Ref. \cite{mukhopadhyay2018}.
+The motion of a running or walking person on a suspension liquid is more complicated than that of a free-falling impactor or a penetrating intruder.
+An approach to study the walking motion on the suspensions was described in Ref. \cite{mukhopadhyay2018}.
 They discussed the maximum penetration depth of a foot for different impact velocities corresponding to walking, jogging, and running \cite{maharjan2018}.
 They also showed that the added mass model is not sufficient to recover the response of the suspensions under running motion.
-Nevertheless, little is known about the dynamics of multiple impacts on dense suspensions, which are important for running and walking motions.
-Some studies have attempted to reproduce mechanical models for the locomotion of legged animals.
-One of the simplest and most famous models is the spring-mass model inspired by biomechanical observations \cite{Blickchan1989}.
+Some studies adopted mechanical models for the locomotion of legged animals.
+One of the simplest models is the spring-mass model inspired by biomechanical observations \cite{Blickchan1989}.
+In the spring-mass model, the human leg is represented by a spring, and the human body is simply represented by a mass point.
 Such a model has been realized as a one-legged hopping robot \cite{raibert1986}.
-In the spring-mass model, the human leg is represented by a spring and the human body is simply represented by a point mass.
-Inspired by such a model, this paper studies the motion of a foot-spring-body system on dense suspensions.
+Thus, the realization of hopping, i.e. multiple bounces after the rebound is crucial to describe walking or running on a liquid.
+However, little is known about the dynamics of multiple bounces after an impact on dense suspensions.